 New Construction: A newly constructed facility or newly constructed square footage added to an existing facility.

+Non-residential Facility: A Customer site that is served by Pacific Power and meets the applicability requirements of Washington Schedule 140, the program tariff, on file with the Washington Utilities & Transportation Commission.

 Owner: The person who has both legal and beneficial title to the real property, and is the mortgager under a duly recorded mortgage of real property, the trustor under a duly recorded deed of trust.

 Retrofit: Changes, modifications or additions to systems or equipment in existing facility square footage.